 * * *

+Nicholas didn't shock the audience with his brash remarks, but he did surprise JPMorgan H&Q analyst Eric Chen when he said that Broadcom sees no inventory issue in the set-top box market.
+"We're seeing a nice dynamic there," Nicholas said.
+Apparently Chen had a different impression of set-top demand.
 Additionally, Nicholas answered questions about Broadcom's relationship with Cisco, which has said it wants to improve relationships with certain component suppliers.
 Nicholas knew of no major strains between his company and Cisco, aside from the delayed StrataSwitch.
 He said in contrast to his competitors, he didn't gouge Cisco or ask the giant to sign up for lengthy lead times on orders last year when components were tight.
 "Component vendors were taking advantage," alleges Nicholas, during the "tightest semiconductor market in history."
 Nicholas is way too nice to pull something like that.